23 Pregnancy Meals for a Future MommaJump to Recipe

 – Just find out her cravings and then it will be easy to satisfy them.
 (NOT EVEN REMOTELY TRUE)

-Aversion to Food Stuffs
+Pregnancy Aversion to Foods

 What we weren’t exactly ready for was a lingering four month slog where Bets couldn’t eat a shifting field of foods.
 Some days it was almost hour to hour.
 Some days it would be super specific (no eggs allowed) and some days it would drift into the vague abyss (no cooked vegetables… like none at all).